Jonathan Clark (footballer)

-Jonathan Clark (born 12 November 1958 in Swansea) was a Welsh footballer.
+Jonathan Clark (born 12 November 1958) is a Welsh former footballer.
 His regular position was as a midfielder.
 He played for in the English Football League for Manchester United, Derby County, Preston North End, Bury, and Carlisle United.

 Club career

 Clark was in Manchester United's youth set-up and made his first-team debut in a First Division match against Sunderland on 10 November 1976 at the age of 17.
 It was to be his only first-team appearance for the club.
 He joined Derby County for £50,000 in September 1978, playing with the club in the First and Second Division until 1981.

 During his time with Preston North End, he was the club's player of the year for the 1984–85 season.

 Management career

 The following season he served as the club's caretaker manager including a spell where the club won five matches in a row.
 This was a highlight of a poor season which saw the club only win 11 games and eventually finish 23rd in the Fourth Division and have to seek re-election to the Football League.